Wall Street closes lower as the Fed pounds rate hike drum

 "They're also looking for strong evidence that inflation will begin to really trend down, moving back towards the Fed's 2% target," he said.

-Ten of the 11 major S&P 500 sectors fell, led by real estate .SPLRCU, as almost all indexes were in the red, including semiconductors .SOX and small caps .RUT.
-The decline in value stocks .IVX was about double the drop in growth shares .IGX.
+Ten of the 11 major S&P 500 sectors fell, led by a 3.3% decline in real estate .SPLRCU.
+Other indices also fell, including semiconductors .SOX, small caps .RUT and Dow transports .DJT.
+Growth shares .IGX fell 0.76%, while value .IVX dropped 1.18%.

 Oil prices rose, holding at three-week highs after the Organization of the Petroleum Exporting Countries plus its allies agreed to cut production targets by 2 million barrels per day (bpd), the largest reduction since 2020.